 M.A., University of Maryland, Baltimore County

-Mr. Kellermann is an alumnus of the ISD-TS Graduate Program, and has taught EDUC 681 since 2001.
+Mr. Kellermann is an alumnus of the ISD-TS Graduate Program, and has taught LAPT/EDUC 681 since 2001.
 A teacher at Mount Saint Joseph High School since 1993, Mr. Kellermann is the computer science department chairperson.
 In addition to teaching Web Design and E-Learning, Visual Basic, and MATLAB, he advises on the integration of technology for the school, supports training in technology for faculty, and is a moderator for the school’s online newspaper, www.thequillonline.com

 When not working, he enjoys running, reading, playing the drums, and making chainmaille.
 He loves visiting Ocean City, MD, and Vermont, and lives in Catonsville with his lovely wife, awesome son, and four friendly cats.